The Vanishing Beast: Chapter Two

 “How do I talk about my services?”
 Saoirse asked, eyeing Henry doubtfully.

 “While talking about your shop, your charms, or your clients, you use ‘my.’
 My shop, my charms, my clients.
 When you speak about your services, it becomes ‘our.’
 Our services.
 I assume you’re referring to yourself and Ms. Alice, but why do only the services belong to both of you when nothing else does?
 The only difference I can think of is this: charms, spells, and tokens are easy to fake.
-Questions as to their effectiveness can be explained away, making it an easy con.
-Charms wear off, spells only give off the energy you put into them.
-But your services are observable to anyone with magic.
-If you were selling fake exorcisms, you would have been outed as a fraud long ago.
-That leads me to believe that your services, at least, are real.
+No one truly expects them to be demonstrably effective, making it an easy con.
+Wardings are observable, measurable.
+If you were selling fake exorcisms, some sídhe would have outed you as a fraud long ago.
+That leads me to believe that your services are real.
 However, as a human, you have no magic.

 “I knew Ms. Alice was from the other city the moment I heard her speak.
-Accents are generally understood to be malleable before the age of twelve and firm afterward.
-As Ms. Alice’s accent is still thoroughly sídhe, given her age, she must have come to this Tamarley recently — within the last few years, I’d wager.
+Accents are generally malleable before the age of twelve and firm afterward.
+As Ms. Alice’s accent is thoroughly sídhe, given her age, she must have come to this Tamarley recently—within the last few years, if I’m not mistaken.
 That would have given her plenty of time to receive a magical education in the other city.”

 “Not bad,” Saoirse said, once he’d finished.
-“You know a lot about the other Tamarley, huh?”
+“You know a lot about the other Tamarley, then?”

 Henry shrugged.
 “Only as needed for my work.
 I’ve done some studies of the regional dialects on both cities, of course.”